ShinyServiper/MyWork/Homework18_ZBank_Blockchain/README.md

 ## Command 2:
 #### ./geth --datadir node2 --unlock "0x04A1a1C7a28e1aCb304A9f9E620446787d1577e8" --port 30308 --bootnodes "enode://c8c49f1ad52fb94abbcf85a9c84e4e5c46212b91014eed01d70775e3cc04661810a8497e4b47269b2d126da0ea2f91b8038b96b37d09bd50f6eacf6126fcd989@127.0.0.1:30307"

-## ***To avoid any issues with other applications using the 30303 and 30304 ports, nodes 1 and 2 have been set to run on ports 30307 and 30308 respectively***
+## ***ALERT: To avoid any issues with other applications using the 30303 and 30304 ports, nodes 1 and 2 have been set to run on ports 30307 and 30308 respectively***
 ## After you've successfully started the nodes on the mathnet test network, you should see an output that is similar to the following:
 ![Sample Printout of Nodes on mathnet testnet](ScreenShots/communication-of-nodes.png)